happylinze/multi-modal-tsm/README.md

   └───
 ```
 # Baseline
-This code is based on the [TSM](https://github.com/mit-han-lab/temporal-shift-module) codebase.
+This code is based on the [TSM](https://github.com/mit-han-lab/temporal-shift-module).
 So you can follow the prerequisites of [TSM](https://github.com/mit-han-lab/temporal-shift-module).
 <br>We have modified the original version to accommodate multimodal tasks.
 You can also adjust it yourself.

 ## Training